google/WebFundamentals/src/content/en/fundamentals/native-hardware/recording-audio/index.md

 `MediaRecorder` API.

-The `MediaRecorder` API will take the stream created by `getUserMedia` and then progressively save the data that is on the stream in to you prefered destination.
+The `MediaRecorder` API will take the stream created by `getUserMedia` and then progressively save the data that is on the stream in to you preferred destination.

 <pre class="prettyprint">